kalypso-glitch/docana-project-report-template/README.md

 ### Experiments

+To calculate the education level of the Reddit users, the Gunning fog index was employed.
+The fog index is commonly used to confirm that text can be read easily by the intended audience.
+Texts for a wide audience generally need a fog index less than 12.
+Texts requiring near-universal understanding generally need an index less than 8.

+For the preprocessing of the corpus, nine parameters were extracted in a csv file.
+The original features 'id', 'author', 'subreddit_id', 'subreddit' were maintained alongside the new data of 'word_count', 'syllable_count', 'complex_word_count' and 'readability_index'.
+The 'readablity' term may be a bit misleading, in light of its range being 6 to 17.
+The higher the number the more years of formal education  are needed to understand the text.

 Report how you conducted the experiments.
 We suggest including detailed explanations of the preprocessing steps and model training in your project.
 For the preprocessing, describe  data cleaning, normalization, or transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods.
 In the section on model training, explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe any measures taken to ensure the validity of the models.

 ## Results and Discussion